 - Guided Meditation - This is a once weekly open group, which means there is no signing up, just show up, that focuses on relaxation through guided meditation and guided imagery.
 This group will be held every Wednesday from 12:20 pm to 1 pm.

 Improved relationships are the goal when romantic partners join students in counseling.

 QPR is a 1 to 2 hour training for anyone interested in learning to help prevent suicide.
 The training is focused on recognizing the warning signs of people contemplating suicide, learning how to develop an intervention strategy, and how and where to refer a person in need.

 Students who are concerned about another student can talk with a counselor about how to help that person.
 Parents who are concerned about their student may consult with Counseling Services about how to best help their student.

 Students concerned about their alcohol and/or drug use are welcome to come in.
 Students placed on judicial probation for campus policy violations can fulfill their education requirements as well.

 In compliance with the United States Department of Education, here are links to two specific sections of Southwestern’s current Student Handbook.
 The first excerpt from the Student Handbook addresses standards of conduct regarding drug and alcohol possession and use by students.
 The second excerpt from the Student Handbook addresses applicable legal sanctions under state laws for unlawful possession and distribution of illicit drugs and alcohol, as well as a description of the health risks associated with the use of these substances.

-Self-help resources are available to students in the form of brochures, books, and videos.
+Self-help resources are available to students in the form of brochures, books, biofeedback, and DVDs.
 Assistance with outside referral resources are also provided.